 - Electronic diploma - free!

 Please allow one to two weeks for production of a replacement diploma.
-Your request should be submitted by email and must contain the following:
+Your request should be submitted by email prior to making payment and must contain the following:

 - Name under which you attended the University or any predecessor institutions

 - Current address and telephone number